 Guided Pathways can help part-time students clarify their career options and make connections between these options and programs of study earlier in their trajectory.
 In doing so, we can immediately show students how their education will bridge to a living wage and a career path.
 Additionally, Guided Pathways can help students get into programs of study earlier and the work they do can be placed into a clearer context for why they are taking the courses and how the coursework fits into a more cohesive whole program of study.
-Guided Pathways also incorporates integrated "intrusive advising" and interventions to help guide students in their journeys, encourage them to continue, and notify them when they are off track.
+Guided Pathways also incorporates integrated "intrusive"